 October 3, 2023

-A recent forecast by Cornwall Insight predicts bill will increase to £1,996, an increase of £73.
+A recent energy price cap forecast by Cornwall Insight predicts the average annual bill will increase to £1,996 in January 2024, an increase of £73.
 The energy price forecast gives suppliers a limit to how much they can charge households for each unit of energy they use.

 Although prices will have started to decrease due to the October 2023 price cap change, this trend is set to be phased out pretty quickly.

-As Dr Lowrey mentions below, the increase in prices are not “wholly unexpected”, this rise is due to an increase in wholesale prices, which is a common occurrence in the upcoming winter months as demand increases and supply and storage is stretched.
+As Dr Lowrey mentions below, the energy price rise is not “wholly unexpected”, this rise is due to an increase in wholesale prices, which is a common occurrence in the upcoming winter months as demand increases and supply and storage are stretched.

 Dr Craig Lowrey, Principal Consultant at Cornwall Insight said: